fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ![](../../images/5/31ea.png)

 <!-- Tämän takia olisi jälleen parempi lisätä lomakkeen kentälle <i>id</i> ja hakea kenttä testissä id:n perusteella. -->
-Due to this it would again be better to give the input an <i>id</i> and search for it by it.
+Due to this it would again be better to give the input an <i>id</i> and search for the element by its id.

 <!-- Testien rakenne näyttää seuraavalta: -->
 The structure of the tests looks like so: